-If you’re doing research on balance transfer cards, you might have come across some confusing terms.
-Instead of learning these terms through the mistakes you make with transferring your credit card balance, we’re here to help.
+If you’re doing research on credit cards, you might have come across some confusing terms.
+We’re here to help so you don’t have to learn these terms through mistakes you might make using your card.
 In this quick guide, we’ll explain some important terms you should know.

 |A | B | C | D | E | F | G | H | I | L | M | N | O | P | Q | R | S | T | U | V | W | Y|